everweij/typescript-result/readme.md

 ### Async support

 Result instances that are wrapped in a Promise can be painful to work with, because you would have to `await` every async operation before you can _chain_ next operations (like 'map', 'fold', etc.).
-To solve this and to make your code more ergonomic we provide an `AsyncResult` that is essentially a regular Promise that contains a `Result` type, along with a couple of methods, to make it easier to chain operations without having to assign the intermediate results to a variable or having to use `await` for each async operation.
+To solve this and to make your code more ergonomic we provide an `AsyncResult` that is essentially a regular Promise containing a `Result` type, along with a couple of methods to make it easier to chain operations without having to assign the intermediate results to a variable or having to use `await` for each async operation.

 So instead of writing: